 The trial took place at a commercial almond orchard in New South Wales under the agronomic supervision of Landmark Griffith.

 Trees from two sections of the orchard were treated with the Loveland Agri Products program and compared to trees from two untreated blocks.
 The Loveland program included Awaken and LoKomotive (used in replacement of potassium nitrate and an NPK/trace nutrients product), as well as Foundation LM and NutriSync D. The orchard’s normal nutrition program was otherwise applied, with no other differences between the treated and untreated blocks.
 An independent research group (SGS of Mildura) harvested and assessed the crop, comparing fruit yield, kernel length, kernel weight and crack-out from the treated and untreated areas.

-In a side by side trial conducted in Dalby, Queensland, adding Foundation LM (applied at 5 L/ha) to the grower's standard fertiliser program led to a yield gain of 0.25 tons/ha in grain sorghum.
+In a side by side trial conducted in Dalby, Queensland, adding Foundation LM (applied at 2.5 L/ha) to the grower's standard fertiliser program led to a yield gain of 0.25 tonnes/ha in grain sorghum.
 The trial was harvested in July.

 Wheat and lupins have been showing a strong response to Basis XC-treated granular fertiliser in these Cooke Plains, South Australia trials.

 In the photos below (taken in mid-August), wheat from the treated side of the paddock shows more vigour and darker colour compared to wheat from the untreated side.

 These chickpea plants in Moree, New South Wales are from a block of a grower's paddock that was treated with Foundation LM.
 The grower reports that he is impressed with the size and health of the nodes and nodules on the plants.
 Photos were taken in August 2017.